 3. Take a virtual trip or tour

-5. Always opt for the safer choice
+5. Always opt for the safest choice

 It’s easy to get carried away when we want to get back to our usual social lives.
 But the current moment demands an attitude of “better safe than sorry.”